olgavorona/TestGitHub/README.md

 👨‍💻 Project structure
  --------------------------
  All source code is in the Sources.

-Service folder is for Networking.
-Networking is build with URLSession.
+ The service folder is for Networking.
+Networking is built with URLSession.

  UI folder is for screens.
-UI is build with Autolayout.
+UI is built with Autolayout.
 UI Modules contains only View Controller, Presenter, and Protocols for their communication

  Common Folder contains helpers.

 📱 Demo